 - Promoting your store and your products.

-- Using a global payments service like OFX to bring more of your profits home.
+- Using a global payments service, like the OFX Global Currency Account to bring more of your profits home.

 5. Remove the headache of international shipping